Large dynamical axion field in topological antiferromagnetic insulator Mn$_2$Bi$_2$Te$_5$

-It is worth mentioning that MnBi$_2$Te$_4$, albeit a slightly different material, is an axion insulator with static $\theta=\pi$~\cite{zhang2019}.
+It is worth mentioning that the sister compound MnBi$_2$Te$_4$, albeit a slightly different material, is an axion insulator with static $\theta=\pi$~\cite{zhang2019}.
 Though AFM resonance could induce AFM spins precessing, as long as the surface-states remain magnetically gapped, $\theta$ is still static to be $\pi$ due to conserved $\mathcal{P}$.
-Therefore no dynamical CME is expected to exist in MnBi$_2$Te$_4$.
+Therefore no CME is expected to exist in MnBi$_2$Te$_4$.

-In summary, the criterion proposed here can be served as a guiding principle for searching DAF.
-A smoking gun signature is the dynamical CME from a time-dependent axion field in insulators induced by AFM resonance.
-The dynamical axion state predicted here may help to search for the elementary dark axion particle in high energy physics~\cite{marsh2018}.
+In summary, the intrinsic van der Waals magnetic materials Mn$_2$Bi$_2$Te$_5$ family may provide the first experimental platform for DAF.
+We expect superlattice-like new magnetic TI such as Mn$_2$Bi$_2$Te$_5$/MnBi$_2$Te$_4$ and Mn$_2$Bi$_2$Te$_5$/Bi$_2$Te$_3$ with tunable exchange interactions and topological properties may be fabricated.
+This will further enrich the magnetic TI family and provide a new material platform for exotic topological phenomena from large DAF.
+The DAF predicted here may help to search for the elementary dark axion particle in high energy physics~\cite{marsh2019}.